Simon Williams (actor): Career

 Williams has appeared on stage in many productions, and has also directed a number of plays.
 He first appeared on television in 1967 in Man in a Suitcase, and in 1969 played the lead role in Slim John.
 He got his big break in 1971 when he made his first appearance as James Bellamy in the Upstairs, Downstairs episode "Board Wages".
 Williams would go on to appear in 37 episodes until the penultimate episode "All the King's Horses" in 1975.
 Following this, he appeared in Wodehouse Playhouse.
 From 1979 to 1981, he played Laurence Lucas in Agony, a role he reprised in 1995 in Agony Again.
-His film career includes appearances in The Touchables (1968), The Breaking of Bumbo (1970), The Blood on Satan's Claw (1971), Three for All (1976), The Incredible Sarah (1976), Jabberwocky (1977), The Uncanny (1977), The Odd Job (1978), and the Peter Sellers films The Prisoner of Zenda (1979), and The Fiendish Plot of Dr. Fu Manchu (1980).
-He also played Nigel Pennington-Smythe in the TV reunion film Return of the Man from U.N.C.L.E.
-(1983).
+His film career includes appearances in The Touchables (1968), The Breaking of Bumbo (1970), The Blood on Satan's Claw (1971), Three for All (1976), The Incredible Sarah (1976), Jabberwocky (1977), The Uncanny (1977) and The Odd Job (1978).
+He also appeared in with Peter Sellers in The Prisoner of Zenda (1979), and The Fiendish Plot of Dr. Fu Manchu (1980).
 In 1996, he voiced the Bishop in The Willows in Winter.

 In 1981, he played Buddo in the TV series Kinvig.
-In 1985, Williams replaced Richard Heffer to play Dr. Charles Cartwright in the sitcom Don't Wait Up, a role Williams continued for three series until 1990.
-In the meantime, he had also appeared in Juliet Bravo, the Doctor Who serial "Remembrance of the Daleks" as Group Captain Gilmore, Minder, and the pilot of The Alleyn Mysteries, in which he played Roderick Alleyn.
+He also played Nigel Pennington-Smythe in the TV reunion film Return of the Man from U.N.C.L.E.
+(1983).
+In 1985 he appeared in Juliet Bravo, later that year Williams replaced Richard Heffer to play Dr. Charles Cartwright in the sitcom Don't Wait Up, a role Williams continued for three series until 1990.
+In 1988, he appeared as Group Captain Gilmore in the Doctor Who serial "Remembrance of the Daleks", he later reprised the role in the audio series Counter-Measures and its follow-up The New Counter-Measures.
+The same year he also appeared as Roger in the Minder episode "An Officer and a Car Salesman".
 He also was a guest star on the television series Cluedo where he played murder victim Mr. Chapman.
 He was a celebrity player on Pass the Buck on Christmas Eve 1986.

 Williams also played Captain Hastings in several BBC Radio 4 adaptations of Agatha Christie novels, starring John Moffatt as Hercule Poirot.